 The City conducted a social media campaign as an outreach project.
 Social media is a flexible and inexpensive way to reach a wide audience in a timely manner.
 The FMP was initially promoted through social media on the City's Facebook and Twitter accounts.
-Each public meeting was also advertised through the social media accounts.
-Documentation of these efforts are included in Appendix A.
+The public meetings for the 2021 update were also advertised through the social media accounts.
+Documentation of the 2021 efforts are included in Appendix A.